pgebert/autonomous_car_simulation/README.md

 To use the autonomous driving mode of the simulator, run `drive.py` after the simulator was started and set in autonomous mode.

+### CPU Usage

+Set the `cfg.cuda` flag in `model.py` to `False`.

 ### GPU Acceleration

 Switching from the CPU to the GPU is quite easy and will result in a massive speed-up.
-Just set the `cfg.cuda` flag in `model.py`.
+Just set the `cfg.cuda` flag in `model.py` to `True`.
 Make sure you installed the CUDA Framework from Nvidia.
+If CUDA runs out of memory, reduce the batch size until it fits into your video memory.